Axelrod-Python/Axelrod/docs/tutorials/further_topics/probabilistict_end_tournaments.rst

     >>> tournament = axl.ProbEndTournament(players, prob_end=0.5)

-We can view the results in a similar way as for described in :ref:`tournament-results`::
+We can view the results in a similar way as described in :ref:`tournament-results`::

     >>> results = tournament.play()